1991 Aloha Bowl

 The 1991 Aloha Bowl (December) was a post-season college football bowl game between the Stanford Cardinal and the Georgia Tech Yellow Jackets played on December 25, 1991, at Aloha Stadium in Honolulu, Hawaii.
 It was the tenth edition of the bowl game.

 After trailing for most of the game, with just over a minute to play, Georgia Tech's Willie Clay returned a punt 63 yards to the Stanford 31.
-Quarterback Shawn Jones scored on a one-yard touchdown plunge with 14 seconds remaining and the Yellow Jackets completed a 2-point conversion to take an 18–17 victory.
+Quarterback Shawn Jones scored on a one-yard touchdown plunge with 14 seconds remaining whereupon the Yellow Jackets completed a 2-point conversion to take an 18–17 victory.

 Teams

 Georgia Tech Yellow Jackets

 After being named national champion by the Coaches' Poll in the previous season, Georgia Tech was coming off an uneven season, and a disappointing loss to rival Georgia.
 The team was led by its defense, including linebacker Marco Coleman, defensive back Willie Clay (who also returned punts), and lineman Coleman Rudolph.